albertattard/java-boot-camp/01 - Primer.md

     no main manifest attribute, in build/libs/demo.jar
     ```

     This JAR is not yet an executable JAR.
 The `MANIFEST.MF` is missing the `Main-Class` attribute.
+Java does not know where to go and which class to execute.
+Note that a project may contain hundreds if not thousands to classes.
+Java will look into the `MANIFEST.MF` for the `Main-Class` attribute and will execute that.

 1. Configure the `jar` task